The Portage Store Concession History

 Visitors could book a trip for two or as many as fifty people (most are for parties of two to six people) starting on any day of the week at different price points.
 The arrival of the web in the late 1990s made custom menu selections really easy.
 Originally all of the canoes were aluminum, 15 and 17-foot in length, weighing 70 to 75 pounds.
 Within a few years lighter weight aluminum canoes and then lightweight Kevlar canoes became the norm.
 Today’s ultra-light weight 16-foot Kevlar canoes weigh only 42 pounds.
 Also offered in the later years were one and half-day guided lunch trips to local points of interest.
 Initially offered only once a week, by the mid-2000’s trips were going out once and sometimes twice a day.

-Over the years, the Miglin family was also successful in winning the tendered concession contracts for both the Opeongo Store for 13 years (from 1977 until 1989) and the Lake of Two Rivers store on two different occasions. (from 1980-1989 and from 2003-2013) In 2022, the tendered Portage Store concession was awarded to Algonquin Outfitters by Ontario Parks and renamed The Canoe Lake Store.
-The Miglin family moved their operations just outside the Park on Highway 60 and is now named the Portage Outpost
+Over the years, the brothers were also successful in winning the tendered concession contracts for both the Opeongo Store for 13 years (from 1977 until 1989) and the Lake of Two Rivers store on two different occasions (from 1980-1989 and from 2003-2013).
+In 2022, the tendered Portage Store concession was awarded to Algonquin Outfitters by Ontario Parks and renamed The Canoe Lake Store.
+The former operators moved their operations just outside the Park on Highway 60, now named the Portage Outpost.

 The Portage Store - Algonquin Outfitters